-On work outside of class: Have you ever wondered why taking 12 units of classes qualifies you as a full time student?
+On work outside class: Have you ever wondered why taking three classes (12 units) qualifies you as a full time student?
 That's only 10 hours per week in class.
-The reason is that you are expected to do a lot of work on your own outside of class.
-In fact, the rule of thumb of college education is that for every hour you spend in class, you should expect to spend three hours studying outside of class.
-That is how 12 units makes full time: 10 hours in class and 30 hours studying outside of class each week.
-That means you'll need to spend about 7.5 hours a week studying outside of class for this course.
+The reason is that you are expected to do a lot of work on your own outside class.
+In fact, the rule of thumb of college education is that for every hour you spend in class, you should expect to spend three hours studying outside class.
+That is how 12 units makes full time: 10 hours in class and 30 hours studying outside class each week.
+That means you'll need to spend about 10 hours a week studying outside the classroom for this course.
 That is if you are well-prepared for the course.
 If your math background is lacking, then you'll have to spend more time.
 I am not kidding.